-Diester prodrug of adefovir, that after phosphorylation by cellular kinases into active diphosphate metabolite competitively inhibits HBV DNA polymerase, gets incorporated into viral DNA, and causes chain termination.
+After phosphorylation by cellular kinases into active diphosphate metabolite, adefovir dipivoxil competitively inhibits HBV DNA polymerase, becomes incorporated into viral DNA, and causes chain termination (see image).

-In addition to HBV, it shows in vitro activity against HIV and herpes viruses.
+In addition to HBV, adefovir dipivoxil shows in vitro activity against HIV and herpes viruses.

-Its oral bioavailability is ~ 60%, unaffected by food; is hydrolyzed to its parent compound by blood and intestinal esterases, and is excreted by glomerular filtration and active tubular secretion in urine.
+Its oral bioavailability is ~ 60%, and is unaffected by food; it is hydrolyzed to its parent compound by blood and intestinal esterases and is excreted by glomerular filtration and active tubular secretion in urine.

 Dose adjustment is required in renal dysfunction, but not in hepatic impairment.
 Among oral anti-HBV agents, it is slower to cause suppression of HBV DNA levels and is least likely to induce HBeAg seroconversion.

-The most important adverse effect is dose-dependent nephrotoxicity; other possible side effects are headaches, fatigue, diarrhea, abdominal pain, lactic acidosis, hepatic steatosis, etc.
+The most important adverse effect is dose-dependent nephrotoxicity; other possible effects include headaches, fatigue, diarrhea, abdominal pain, lactic acidosis, and hepatic steatosis.

 Pivalic acid, a metabolic by-product of the drug, may decrease carnitine levels, although carnitine supplementation is not necessary at low doses.
 There is no cross-resistance between adefovir and lamivudine.

-An adenosine nucleotide analog with structural similarity to adefovir dipivoxil; also effective against HIV.
+Tenofovir is an adenosine nucleotide analog with structural similarity to adefovir dipivoxil; it is also effective against HIV (see image).

-Oral bioavailability is 25–40 %, intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
-As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and less frequent emergence of resistance in chronic hepatitis B.
+Oral bioavailability is 25–40 %, intracellular half-life is > 60 hours, and elimination is mainly by the kidneys.
+Compared with adefovir, tenofovir has been shown to produce a higher rate of complete response, a higher rate of histologic improvement, and less frequent emergence of resistance in chronic hepatitis B.

-Active against lamivudine- and entecavir-resistant HBV isolates but shows reduced activity against adefovir-resistant strains.
-Important adverse effects are gastrointestinal upset, headache, fatigue; rarely acute renal failure and Fanconi’s syndrome.
+Tenofovir is active against lamivudine- and entecavir-resistant hepatitis B isolates but shows reduced activity against adefovir-resistant strains.
+Important adverse effects include gastrointestinal upset, headache, and fatigue; acute renal failure and Fanconi’s syndrome are rare adverse effects.

-A guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses like hepatitis C, HIV, influenza A and B, parainfluenza and respiratory syncytial virus.
+Ribavirin is a guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses such as hepatitis C, HIV, influenza A and B, parainfluenza, and respiratory syncytial virus (see image).

-Its chief mechanism of action is unknown, but it is known to inhibit guanine triphosphate, to prevent capping of viral mRNA, and to block RNA-dependent polymerases.
-Its bioavailability is increased by high-fat meals and is decreased by antacids; it is mainly eliminated by the kidneys.
+Ribavirin’s chief mechanism of action is unknown, but it is known to inhibit guanine triphosphate, prevent capping of viral mRNA, and block RNA-dependent polymerases.
+Its bioavailability is increased by high-fat meals and decreased by antacids; it is mainly eliminated by the kidneys.
 It is used with interferon alfa in the treatment of chronic hepatitis C; monotherapy is not effective.

 Boceprevir and Telaprevir

-They are used in patients infected with HCV genotype 1, along with pegylated interferon alfa and ribavirin as resistance develops quickly when used as monotherapy.
-Oral bioavailability is increased by food (boceprevir) and non-low-fat-food (telaprevir); both undergo significant hepatic metabolism.
-Important adverse effects of boceprevir are anemia and dysgeusia, while those of telaprevir are anemia, rash and anorectal discomfort.
+They are used in patients infected with HCV genotype 1, along with pegylated interferon alfa and ribavirin, as resistance develops quickly when used as monotherapy.
+Oral bioavailability is increased by food (boceprevir) and non-low-fat food (telaprevir); both undergo significant hepatic metabolism.
+Important adverse effects of boceprevir are anemia and dysgeusia (distortion of the sense of taste), while those of telaprevir are anemia, rash, and anorectal discomfort.

-- Emtricitabine with tenofovir may be especially suitable for patients co-infected with HIV and HBV.
+- Emtricitabine with tenofovir may be especially suitable for patients co-infected with HIV and hepatitis B

-- Sofosbuvir inhibits RNA polymerase in HCV and has shown to achieve 95% cure rates along with ribavirin.
+- Sofosbuvir inhibits RNA polymerase in HCV and has been shown to achieve 95% cure rates, along with ribavirin

 Pharmacologic Treatment of Hepatitis B

-Treatment of chronic hepatitis B is not curative because covalently closed circular (ccc) viral DNA persists within the cell indefinitely; hence, suppression of HBV replication is aimed at; suppression of HBV DNA to undetectable levels, seroconversion of HBeAg from positive to negative, and normalization of hepatic transaminase levels are considered as adequate suppression of HBV replication.
+Treatment of chronic hepatitis B is not curative, as covalently closed circular viral DNA persists within the cell indefinitely; hence, suppression of HBV replication is aimed at the suppression of HBV DNA to undetectable levels, seroconversion of HBeAg from positive to negative, and normalization of hepatic transaminase levels; these are considered to be adequate suppression of HBV replication.

-As compared to interferon therapy, oral nucleoside/nucleotide analogs are better tolerated and produce a higher response rate, but the response is less rapid and less sustained after discontinuation; emergence of resistance is also a concern.
+Compared with interferon therapy, oral nucleoside/nucleotide analogs are better tolerated and produce a higher response rate, but the response is less rapid and less sustained after discontinuation; the emergence of resistance is also a concern.

 Pharmacologic Treatment of Hepatitis C